wires/degraphmalizer/README.md

 - Pick a directory to install the degraphmalizer in, ie `/opt/degraphmalizer`
 - Create a configration directory in that directory `mkdir /opt/degraphmazizer/conf`
-- Put degraphmalizer-core jar with dedepencies in `/opt/degraphmalizer`
+- Put degraphmalizer-core jar with dependencies in that directory
-- Copy the logback.xml in degraphmalizer-core to `/opt/degraphmalizer`
+- Copy the logback.xml in degraphmalizer-core to that directory

 # Configuration